-Walking along a road, you observe that there exist two different types of points along the road; the regular points, where you have no choice where to continue your trip, and the singular points, where you have to choose between two or more different possible roads.
-A singularity, as a general mathematical concept, is an abstract version of a crossroads.
-An isolated singularity means that there are no other singularities in a small neighbourhood of the point, and the word hypersurface is a technical description of how the singularity is defined.
+Walking along a road you observe that there exist two different types of points along the road, the regular points, where you have no choice where to continue your trip, and the singular points, where you have to choose between two or more different possible roads.
+Singularities, as a general mathematical concept, is an abstract version of crossroads.
+Isolated singularity means that there are no other singularities in a small neighbourhood of the point, and hypersurface is a technical description of how the singularity is defined. [back]